Exporting Assets, Animations, Prefabs, Materials, Lightmaps...

 Only scripts and data on and inside those root objects is exported.
 Scripts and data outside of them are not exported.

-You can ignore specific objects on export by tagging them as EditorOnly.
-This is often preferred over simply disabling them, as disabled objects still get exported in case they're turned on later.
+Be aware that this is preferred over disabling objects as disabled will still get exported in case they're turned on later.

 Prefabs